Łańcut Synagogue: Architecture

 The synagogue is a simple Baroque, masonry building with a vestibule and side room, main hall and a women's balcony above the vestibule reached by an exterior staircase.
 The windows of the main hall are unusually large for a Polish synagogue; Krinsky believes that this may reflect the security of the Jews in Łańcut, who lived under the protection of the landowning family.
-The synagogue is built with eight, barrel-vaulted bays around a central Bimah, the four, massive, masonry pillars of which support the ceiling and roof.
-Painted, decorative plasterwork adorns the pillar capitals, ceiling, and walls.
-The floor in the restored building is made of concrete.
-The walls are decorated reproductions of the pre-war paintings.
-The original paintings were created in the 18th century, with more being added around 1900.
-They feature traditional Jewish subjects, such as Noah and the Ark, symbols of the Zodiac, and images of musical instruments mentioned in the Book of Psalms.